Planes collide and catch fire at Japan's busy Haneda airport, killing 5. Hundreds evacuated safely

 All 379 people on Japan Airlines flight JAL-516 got out safely before the plane was engulfed in flames, Transport Minister Tetsuo Saito confirmed.
 The pilot of the coast guard plane escaped but the five crew members died, Saito said.

-The Japan Airlines A350 had flown from Shin Chitose airport near the city of Sapporo, the transport minister said.
+The A350 had flown from Shin Chitose airport near the city of Sapporo, the transport minister said.

 Coast guard spokesperson Yoshinori Yanagishima said its Bombardier Dash-8 plane, which is based at Haneda, had been due to head to Niigata to deliver relief goods to residents affected by a deadly earthquake in the region on Monday.
 The turboprop Dash-8 is widely used on short-haul and commuter flights.